mshaverdo/radish/README.md

+#Radish
+Radish is a 100%-golang in-memory key-value storage for strings (including binary data), lists and dictionaries with per-key TTL and disk persistence.

 ## Components
 - `radish-server    ` - The server
-- `radish-benchmark ` - The server benchmark tool
+- `radish-benchmark ` - The server benchmarking tool

 ## Getting Started